Thinking

 ...

 Starting with claude-opus-4-6, Anthropic supports adaptive thinking, where the model dynamically decides when and how much to think based on the complexity of each request.
-This replaces extended thinking (type: 'enabled' with budget_tokens) which is deprecated on Opus 4.6 and removed on Opus 4.7 and 4.8.
-Claude Opus 4.7 and 4.8 also add the xhigh effort level.
+This replaces extended thinking (type: 'enabled' with budget_tokens) which is deprecated on Opus 4.6 and removed on Opus 4.7, 4.8, and Sonnet 5.
+Claude Opus 4.7, 4.8, and Sonnet 5 also add the xhigh effort level.
 Adaptive thinking also automatically enables interleaved thinking.

 from pydantic_ai import Agent